mioalter/hmm-example/README.md

 # hmm-example
-An example of an Hidden Markov Model in Scala using Figaro.
+An example of a Hidden Markov Model in Scala using Figaro.

 To run interactively
 * clone this repo